Shooting targets do not return fire

-The men who fought in the Second World War were excellent soldiers with excellent weapons, but they were poorly trained in combat.
-The basic problem is that they mostly used to fire on bull’s-eye targets, as the police continued to do until a few decades ago.
+The men who fought in World War II were excellent soldiers with excellent weapons, but they were poorly trained in combat.
+The underlying problem is that they mostly practiced shooting at targets bull’s-eye , as the policemen continued to do until a few decades ago.

-If we expect our soldiers to be able to effectively use the weapons provided, we must train them with realistic simulations that replicate the threats they face.
-Since the time of Vietnam, the men and women of our army have been trained to shoot at human shapes that appeared surprisingly in the field of vision, thus inducing a conditioned automatic response in them.
-As soon as the figure appears the soldier has a fraction of a second to hit it, and this action is repeated hundreds and hundreds of times.
-When in Vietnam an enemy appeared before our troops, he was instantly shot down, without thinking.
+If we expect our soldiers to be able to effectively use the weapons provided, we must train them with realistic simulations that replicate the threats they will face.
+Since the Vietnam era, the men and women of our army have been trained to fire at human silhouettes that appeared by surprise in the visual field, thus inducing a conditioned automatic response in them.
+As soon as the silhouette appears, the soldier has a split second to hit it, and this action is repeated hundreds and hundreds of times.
+When an enemy appeared in front of our troops in Vietnam, he was instantly shot down, without thinking.

-Stimulus-Response – the revolution in the field of military training and law enforcement.
+Stimulus-Response – the revolution in military training and law enforcement.

-From the 1990s to today there has been a further evolution. […] Today we use pop-up targets with the three-dimensional image of an enemy soldier: the target has a face, wears a helmet and holds a rifle.
-It is much more realistic than the old monochromatic shapes and makes it much easier for soldiers to transfer what they learn to real situations.
+From the nineties to today there has been a further evolution. […] Today we use pop-up targets with the three-dimensional image of an enemy soldier: the target has a face, wears a helmet and holds a rifle.
+AND much more realistic than the old monochrome silhouettes and makes it much easier for soldiers to transfer what they learn to real situations.

-The fundamental principle is the fidelity of the simulator, ie the degree of realism guaranteed by a training simulator.
+The fundamental principle is the fidelity of the simulator, that is the degree of realism guaranteed by a training simulator.

 Excerpt from On Combat – Psychology and Physiology of Combat in War and Peace – by Dave Grossman